-THE thunder of rockets and mortars shattered the final hours of a Communist ceasefire period toward the end of February, marking the first broad enemy offensive of 1969.
+The thunder of rockets and mortars shattered the final hours of a Communist ceasefire period toward the end of February, marking the first broad enemy offensive of 1969.
 As the year moved into summer, the low level of ground action indicated that the enemy was changing his tactics.
 The Communist capability for large scale attacks had been whittled away by constant pressure from U.S., Republic of Vietnam and other Free World armed forces.
-Apparently the enemy would now have to depend on small unit, sapper-type attacks, with occasional high points, to cause any significant damage.
+Apparently the enemy would now have to depend on small unit, sapper-type attacks.

-The new year got off on a hopeful note with the release of three American soldiers captured during 1968 by Viet Cong (VC) and the escape the day before of Special Forces Major James Rowe, a VC captive since 1963.
+The new year got off on a hopeful note with the release of three American soldiers captured during 1968 by the Viet Cong (VC) and the escape the day before of Special Forces Major James Rowe, a VC captive since 1963.
 The peace talks were continuing in Paris and Richard M. Nixon was being inaugurated as President of the United States.